felix-thu/felix-thu.github.io/_pages/includes/intro.md

-**I am seeking a Ph.D. position for Fall 2026.** If my research aligns with your interests, I would be happy to email potential opportunities.
-If you find my background suitable for your research group, please feel free to contact me at [longxhe@gmail.com](longxhe@gmail.com).
+**I am seeking a Ph.D. position for Fall 2026.**  If you find my background suitable for your research group, please feel free to contact me at [longxhe@gmail.com](longxhe@gmail.com).

 My research primarily focuses on reinforcement learning, generative model, and optimization theory, currently, I am interested in
 1. GenAI for RL: Leveraging diffusion models to enhance RL performance.